The fire burns hot inside the studio/barn but the snow is softly falling on the glass ornaments that line the pathway outside …

 At least that’s the name I’m calling my bowl on the table containing the mixture of green coloured shattered glass bits.
-It’s a family affair at Artech Studios with Terry Craig and Jennifer Wanless-Craig running the show and even their young daughter, Anabelle, pitching in to help me decide which colour to choose.
+It’s a family affair at Artech Studios with Terry Craig and Jennifer Wanless-Craig running the show and even their young daughter, Anabelle, pitching in with her chicken to help me decide which colour to choose.
 She says it’s her favourite so it will be mine now too…

-The demo is over – It’s my turn.
+At Artech Glass Blowing Studios the demo is over – It’s my turn.

 Guided by Terry, I nervously dip the steel rod into the clear molten glass in the furnace to gather a glob of glass onto the tip of the pipe then we dip it into the shattered glass coloured bits of “Anabelle’s choice”.
 The pipe goes back into the furnace to melt the coloured glass bits.
 Stretched like taffy the coloured glass gets pulled and manipulated with various tools to create the design that will live inside the clear exterior that will be my future paper weight.
 It gets reheated and dipped again in more clear glass…slowly it’s formed with various ladle-like wooden tools.